hagerkhaledabdelmonem/Hotel_Booking_System/README.md

 - Each bill has unique ID and may have discount.
 - We keep track of total price and pay time.

+ER Diagram for project covering some points such as: (entities, attributes, relationships, cardinality ratio of relationships, primary keys, attribute types, ...).

+Designing schema of project covering some points such as: ([relationship mapping (1:1, 1: M, M: N)], [attributes mapping (composite, multiValued, attribute on relation)], ...).